ManishMallapur/pocket_diagnoser/README.md

 ## What is Pocket Diagnoser?

-To diagnose chronic diseases early in order to improve survival and efficiency of treatment, I developed Intelligent Diagnosis.
+This application is developed in an attempt to diagnose chronic diseases early in order to improve survival and efficiency of treatment.
 The application is equipped with multiple Machine Learning models for:
 - Accurate, Quick and Early diagnosis of Breast Cancer, Heart Attack and Heart Failure using information regarding their lifestyle and the levels of a few hormones